felixlu/awesome-stars/topics.md

 ## swift

+- [buresdv/Cork](https://github.com/buresdv/Cork) - A fast GUI for Homebrew written in SwiftUI
 - [ts1/BLEUnlock](https://github.com/ts1/BLEUnlock) - Lock/unlock your Mac with your iPhone, Apple Watch, or any other Bluetooth LE devices
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
 - [dwarvesf/hidden](https://github.com/dwarvesf/hidden) - An ultra-light MacOS utility that helps hide menu bar icons